KSteinsland/TTK4145-Realtime-Programming/README.md

 ## Dependencies

-The dependencies (libraries) used can be found in 'mix.exs' (not including Erlang functions since it's build upon Elixir).
+The dependencies (libraries) used can be found in 'mix.exs':

 ```elixir
 def deps do